...

 Dustbin Capacity

-The dustbin capacity can impact how often you need to stop and empty the vacuum, ultimately affecting the total time spent cleaning.
+The size of the dustbin can affect how often you stop to empty the vacuum.
+This can change the total time you spend cleaning.

 Cordless Vacuums: Smaller Dustbins for Frequent Emptying

-Cordless vacuums usually come with smaller dustbins, which means you’ll need to empty them more often, especially during long cleaning sessions.
+Cordless vacuums often have smaller dustbins.
+This means you will need to empty them more often, especially during long cleaning sessions.
 This could add time to your cleaning routine, as you’ll need to stop and dispose of the collected dirt.

 Corded Vacuums: Larger Capacity for Less Frequent Emptying

-Corded vacuums tend to have larger dustbin capacities, allowing you to clean for longer periods before needing to stop and empty them.
+Corded vacuums usually have bigger dustbins.
+This lets you clean for longer without stopping to empty them.
 This can save you time, especially in larger homes or when dealing with heavy messes.

 7. Floor Type Adaptability and Surface Versatility